ThoughtChewer/bible_studies/content/Bible Study 0 - README for the facilitator.md

 ### Other Notes
 - If you come across a 404 link not found, it is because I haven't uploaded the related page to the website.
 The bible studies come out of note taking program that I use to link things together, and sometimes I don't include notes onto the website.
+- The links to list items just link to the page they are on.
+Flaw with the tools I'm currently using.